dotnet/corefx/Documentation/project-docs/porting.md

 This list, while not complete, is meant as a reference point.
 We'll add to it as we refine our porting plan.
 Also, just because something is currently not implemented, doesn't imply it's intentionally unsupported.
 Feel free to [file an issue](https://github.com/dotnet/corefx/issues/new) to ask for specific APIs and technologies.
 Porting requests are generally marked as [port-to-core](https://github.com/dotnet/corefx/issues?q=is%3Aopen+is%3Aissue+label%3Aport-to-core).

-Binary Serialization is supported post 1.1, however we do not support cross-version or cross-platform binary serialization.
+Binary Serialization is supported post 1.1, however we do not support cross-platform binary serialization.
 For new code you may want to consider other serialization approaches such as data contract serialization, XML serialization, JSON.NET, and protobuf-net.

 Technology                 | More information
 ---------------------------|-----------------------------------